 How to get there

 The journey will last for approximately four hours.
 Sometimes Dutch International Train tickets office has promotion when you can get a return ticket to anywhere in Belgium for 40 euros.
-But, if you’re buying tickets in the last moment it could cost you up to 180 euros for a return trip.
+But, if you’re buying tickets at the last moment, it could cost you up to 180 euros for a return trip.

-There is always a guide in a bus you can ask for recommendations regarding your special interests, best restaurants and things not to be missed in Bruges.
-It’s quite nice to get a first hand tips while still on a bus.
+There is always a guide on a bus you can ask for recommendations regarding your special interests, best restaurants and things not to be missed in Bruges.
+It’s quite nice to get first-hand tips while still on a bus.
 You’ll also get a Bruges’ city map where you can mark all the places you would like to see.
 On your way guide will also tell you a bit about Dutch history, typical countryside, windmills etc.

 Walking tour in Bruges

 Once in Bruges, you can join your guide on a walking tour around the city.
 It’s a nice start because you’ll get a chance to learn about the city and see the most important sights.
-However, if you don’t want to join the tour you can explore the city on your own and meet the group at the end of a day.
-I really like that part because it’s giving you a choice of exploring the city in a way that’s the most convenient to you.
+However, if you don’t want to join the tour, you can explore the city on your own and meet the group at the end of the day.
+I really like that part because it’s giving you a choice of exploring the city in a way that’s the most convenient for you.

 Coming back to Amsterdam

-Your guide will inform you about the time you’ll have to be back in a bus.
+Your guide will inform you about the time you’ll have to be back on a bus.
 There is a small waffle stand close to the parking place, so it’s quite nice to grab some waffles before going back to Amsterdam.
 On your way home you can relax, sleep or start tasting that nice chocolate you’ve bought.
-Bus will leave you at the same spot where you got in it in a morning.
+The bus will leave you at the same spot where you got in it in the morning.

 I went to Bruges already three times this way and am definitely finding it as the most convenient way to see Bruges in a day.
 You don’t have to worry about catching and changing the trains, delays, tickets etc. It has a walking tour included which is definitely a bonus to those visiting Bruges for the first time.